jmratwork/techanalysissecmanage-crcz/docs/subcase_1b_guide.md

    ```bash
    sudo subcase_1b/scripts/trainee_start.sh --target 10.10.0.4
    ```
-   The script employs `rustscan` instead of `nmap` to comply with the approved tool list and reports completion back to the training platform.
+   The script employs `rustscan` instead of `nmap`, sends the scan output to the NG-SIEM ingestion endpoint, and reports completion back to the training platform.
 4. Document discovered vulnerabilities and provide them to the instructor.

 ## Expected Outcomes